-MITEK SYSTEMS, INC. Annual Meeting of Stockholders February 13, 2013 This proxy is solicited by the Board of Directors with power of so other side, all to vote upon such ed hereby appoints James B. DeBello and Russell C. Clark, and each of them, with power to act without the other and substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the the shares of Mitek Systems, Inc. Common Stock which the undersigned is entitled to vote, and, in their discretion, to nother business as may properly come before the Annual Meeting of Stockholders of the company to be held Februa any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the of. hen properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy wi ecordance with the Board of Directors' recommendations. oe voted in ac hen properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy wi ecordance with the Board of Directors' recommendations. oe voted in ac hen properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy w ecordance with the Board of Directors' recommendations. oe voted in ac hen properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy wi ecordance with the Board of Directors' recommendations.
+MITEK SYSTEMS, INC. Annual Meeting of Stockholders February 13, 2013 This proxy is solicited by the Board of Directors The undersigned hereby appoints James B. DeBello and Russell C. Clark, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Mitek Systems, Inc. Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the company to be held February 13, 2013 or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Annual Meeting.
+This proxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.